joelchan/notes/discourse-graph/evidence/EVD - Far analogies were rare and never used in psychology lab group meetings for reasoning (vs. me... rare in colloquia as well, but were frequently used for reasoning - @sanerAnalogiesOutBlue1999.md

         - p = .02 by [[Fisher's exact test]]

-        - this is very similar to [[[[EVD]] - Molecular biologists with a reputation for innovation rarely used very far analogies in their lab meetings while generating novel scientific concepts; instead, they relied mainly on analogies to the same or other biological organisms - [[@dunbarHowScientistsThink1997]]]]
+        - this is very similar to [[EVD - Molecular biologists with a reputation for innovation rarely used very far analogies in their...d mainly on analogies to the same or other biological organisms - @dunbarHowScientistsThink1997]]
 - ## **Grounding Context**

     - setting: two psychology lab groups and one colloquium series at a major research university in North America (over 100 faculty, students, postdocs, and research assistants; colloquium series presenters from around the world)